dentarg/auth0-blog/_posts/2017-12-17-developing-npm-packages.markdown

 Conclusion
 ```

-## Prerequisites
+## Installing Node.js

-The only prerequisite is [Node.js (and NPM, but that comes with Node.js)](https://nodejs.org/en/download/).
+The first two prerequisites are Node.js and NPM (but that comes with Node.js).
+We could use [the official Node.js download webpage](https://nodejs.org/en/download/) to install these dependencies.
 However, the best way to install Node.js in a development machine is not through the official URL.
 [There is a package called NVM (Node Version Manager) that provides a simple bash script to manage multiple active node.js versions](https://github.com/creationix/nvm).
 It's the best option because, with just one command, we can switch Node.js and NPM versions.

 ## Git and GitHub

-Before anything, we need [Git](https://git-scm.com) and [GitHub](https://github.com/).
-Why?
+Besides Node.js and NPM, we also need [Git](https://git-scm.com) and [GitHub](https://github.com/).
+Why are we going to use them?
 Because [Git is the best, most advanced, and most used version control system](https://www.atlassian.com/git/tutorials/what-is-git) and [GitHub is the most used Git platform](https://github.com/).
 The best open source projects in the world are hosted in this platform.
 For example, [Node.js source code is versioned with Git on GitHub](https://github.com/nodejs/node).

 > __Note__ that this article won't lecture about Git.
 If you are not familiar with Git, you will still be able to follow this article.
 However, every developer should learn how to properly use Git and GitHub.
-So, if needed, stop what you are doing and go [learn Git](https://git-scm.com/docs/gittutorial) (and install it too, of course :D).
+So, if needed, stop reading and go [learn Git](https://git-scm.com/docs/gittutorial) (and install it too, of course :D).
 You can come back later.

 ### Creating the GitHub Repository